What activities can I do on a small group walking vacation?

 Things to do

 There are more and more walking vacations for people who want to combine it with another activity, or learn a new skill.
 You can combine Spanish classes with strolls along sections of Spain’s famous Camino de Santiago.
 Or care for your chakras in the French Alps in the yoga studio or on the mountainside.
 Hike with huskies in Finland, or combine walking with kayaking in Patagonia.

-Most walkers don’t just want to just Ďbagí a mountain, or race from one valley to the next.
-Unless they are in search of complete solitude, most walkers enjoy getting off the beaten track on vacation to help them get in touch with the real country and its culture.
+Most walkers don’t just want to just ‘bag’ a mountain, or race from one valley to the next.
+Unless we’re in search of complete solitude, the concept of getting off the beaten track on vacation entices because it helps us to get in touch with the real country and its culture.
 Not the one laid on for tourists.
 A lot of walking vacations cater for this craving for cultural exchange, staying in traditional rural accommodation such as ryokans in the mountains of Japan, mountain auberges in the French Alps, or pensions in the Taurus Mountains of Turkey.
-Or by visiting important cultural sites en route, such as nunneries in Georgiaís Caucasus Mountains or Muslim shrines in Kashmir.
-As you walk past Laosí paddy fields, you can stop and learn about the traditional rice farming methods or pause for lunch in an olive grove with local community members as you take on amazing walking trails in Palestine.
+Or by visiting important cultural sites en route, such as nunneries in Georgia’s Caucasus Mountains or ancient monasteries on Greek islands.
+As you walk past tea plantations and spice farms in Sri Lanka you can learn about traditional harvesting methods, and in Morocco’s Atlas Mountains you can mix with villagers while soothing aching muscles in the local hammam.
 That is one of the most wonderful things about walking vacations in remote spots.
-Hosts rarely feel threatened or Ďinvadedí by walkers.
+Hosts rarely feel threatened or ‘invaded’ by walkers.
 Turn up with a coachload of camera slinging tourists, however, and it’s a different story.